 Handout 4: UU Response to Westboro Baptist Church

-Excerpted from the website of the Standing on the Side of Love campaign; used with permission.
+Excerpted from the website of the UUA's Side with Love campaign; used with permission.

 Nov 16, 2010—UUs from Virginia didn't allow the Westboro Baptist Church's hate messages to go unchecked when the anti-gay group announced they were coming to town.